szykopyc/road-to-quant/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run scripts using Jupyter Notebook or Python where applicable:
     - Example: `jupyter notebook adjusting_for_corporate_actions.ipynb`

+## Contributing
+Suggestions or feedback on the projects are welcome!
+Please open an issue or submit a pull request with improvements.
+For major changes, discuss in an issue first.

+## Data Access

+Historical OHLCV data sourced in this project is primarily from Polygon.io, with some instances from [Yahoo Finance](https://uk.finance.yahoo.com) (`yfinance` as the proxy) when explicitly stated.

+Due to redistribution purposes, the processed `.pkl` files are not included.

+### How to Fetch the Data
+To recreate the dataset locally:
+1. Get a free Polygon.io API key from [Polygon.io](https://polygon.io)
+2. Create a `.env` file in the root directory with your API key:
+`POLYGON_API_KEY=your_actual_api_key_here`
+3. Run the data pull script by setting the `pull_or_pickle` argument in data fetching functions to "pull"
+    - Example: `data = pull_stock_data(stock, pull_or_pickle="pull")`
+4. This will download and cache the data in the `data` folder in each chapter folder

+Subsequent runs will load from this file automatically unless "pull" is explicitly set

 ## License